UoA-CARES/essential-gpu-docker/README.md

 Visit [the official docs](https://docs.docker.com/engine/reference/run/) to see all the docker commands and their options.

+Visit [the docker image recommendation page](RECOMMENDATIONS.md) to find images used in the lab.

+---

 ## Docker volume for the persistant data
 [Youtube tutorial](https://www.youtube.com/watch?v=OrQLrqQm4M0)